-- Formal External or Internal Communications: Agency formal communications concerning the shutdown should be presented to OMB for approval. - ii.
-Changes in the Agency Shutdown Plan: Any changes to the Agency's Shutdown Plan should be presented to OMB for review in advance of implementing the change. - The CSOSA and PSA Directors have authority to recall a nonexcepted employee to work status to perform imminent and excepted activities, as deemed necessary in the shutdown time period.
-Such recall actions do not require OMB approval unless it would cause the number of retained employees to exceed that estimated it the Shutdown Plan. - iii.
+- Formal External or Internal Communications: Agency formal communications concerning the shutdown should be presented to OMB for approval. - Changes in the Agency Shutdown Plan: Any changes to the Agency's Shutdown Plan should be presented to OMB for review in advance of implementing the change. - 1.
+The CSOSA and PSA Directors have authority to recall a nonexcepted employee to work status to perform imminent and excepted activities, as deemed necessary in the shutdown time period.
+Such recall actions do not require OMB approval unless it would cause the number of retained employees to exceed that estimated in the Shutdown Plan. - iii.
 Freedom of Information Act (FOIA) Requests: CSOSA may only fulfill FOIA requests in the shutdown time period which are directly related to ongoing law enforcement functions (e.g., FOIA requests directly related to offender violation hearings). - iv.
 Agency Legal Cases: CSOSA may perform activities related to Agency legal cases in the shutdown time period such as hearings, testimony or other case deadlines that cannot otherwise be delayed or postponed.

-VIII.
-Restoration of Operations (Re-Start)
+XI.
+Restoration of Operations (Agency Re-Start)

-A. Employees should monitor media outlets and the OPM/CSOSA/PSA websites on at least a daily basis for notification that a continuing resolution or appropriation has been signed by the President and that the shutdown is over.

-- B. OPM will issue guidance concerning the effective date that the government will re-open.
+- A. Employees shall monitor media outlets and the OPM/CSOSA/PSA websites on at least a daily basis for notification that a continuing resolution or appropriation has been signed by the President and that the shutdown is over. - B. OPM will issue guidance concerning the effective date that the government will re-open.
 Non-excepted (furloughed) employees are expected to return to work status on the re-start date identified by OPM, which is typically the employee's next scheduled workday after the furlough has ended.
 However, supervisors should provide workforce flexibilities, such as telework and unscheduled leave, as needed, to ensure a smooth transition back to work for employees. - i.
-Employees requesting workforce flexibilities on the re-start date should contact their supervisor, in advance. - C. Vendor Payments: Allowable and authorized payments will resume upon restoration of operations.
-Prompt Payment Act (PPA) interest penalties will be applied for properly prepared and valid invoices and vouchers for which payment was delayed solely due to the appropriation lapse. - D. Employee Payroll: Employee payroll will resume upon restoration of operations. - i.
+Employees requesting workforce flexibilities on the Agency re-start date must contact and receive approval from their supervisor, in advance.

+- C. Vendor Payments: Payments for proper and valid obligations incurred in the shutdown time period will resume upon restoration of operations.
+PPA interest penalties will be applied for properly prepared and valid invoices and vouchers for which payment was delayed solely due to the appropriation lapse. - D. Employee Payroll: Employee payroll will resume upon restoration of operations. - i.
 Excepted and non-excepted employees will be paid for Shutdown Day activities. - ii.
 Excepted employees will be paid for work performed in the shutdown period. - iii.
-Congress will determine whether furloughed employees receive pay for the furlough period. - E. Suspended Contracts: Procurement offices (CSP and PSA) shall engage with contractors who were issued Stop Work orders during the shutdown to begin restoring normal contracted operations.
+Excepted and non-excepted employees (except those in non-pay status) will be paid for furlough periods in the shutdown period. - iv.
+Excepted employees who chose to use leave (e.g., annual leave, sick leave) in the shutdown period may be paid for the leave or choose to be paid for such time as time in furlough status. - v.
+There may be delays in resuming post-shutdown payroll as CSOSA's payroll services provider addresses OPM guidance. - E. Suspended Contracts: Procurement offices (CSP and PSA) shall engage with contractors who were issued Stop Work orders during the shutdown to begin restoring normal contracted operations.